 It might seem contradictory but exercise is as important as rest.
-You should continue with the exercises the physiotherapist has taught you, walk around including up and down the stairs.
+You should continue with the exercises the physiotherapist has taught you, walk around, including up and down the stairs.
 Gradually increase your walking each day.
-If you like swimming, you can go for a gentle swim after about four weeks.
-Leave strenuous sports until after your check up with your Doctor.
-The physiotherapist will speak to you before discharge or telephone you at home.
+If you like swimming, you can do a gentle swim after about four weeks.
+Leave strenuous sports until after your check up with your doctor.

-Source: Gynaecology Reference No: 5796-1 Issue date: 29/1/19 Review date: 29/1/22 Page 1 of 4
+Source: Gynaecology Reference No: 5735-1 Issue date: 20/10/21 Review date: 20/10/24 Page: 1 of 4 Putting you first

-Do not life heavy objects (such as toddlers or shopping) for at least three months.
+Do not lift heavy objects (such as toddlers or shopping) for at least three months.
 When you do lift remember to bend your knees, keep your back straight and hold the objects close to you.